Where would I have been in life without all this? I lost so much time.

 Of course.
 But would you be who you are now?
 That’s a much bigger question.

 This isn’t about silver linings.
 You don’t have to make peace with the abuse to acknowledge what you made out of the aftermath.
+We all have to come to terms with this somehow.

 For me, I asked myself, ‘Would I have been a good person without the trauma and weirdo cult baggage?’

 Sure.
+Of course.
 But I would have been a different person, too.
 And I like the me I’ve got well enough.

 Growing up on the fringes in a weird, isolated and very toxic subculture gave me a very particular perspective.
 I understand things about group dynamics, conformity, control, manipulation—and how gaslighting can feel like clarity when you’re raised deep in a fog—in ways many people never have to.